 23. Application by licensee for amendment of licence

-(1) A licensee may apply to the Commission at any time for amendment of the licence.
+(1) A licensee may apply to the Minister at any time for amendment of the licence.

 (2) Clauses 4, 6, 7, 10 and 12 and Division 3 apply, with all necessary modifications, to an application under subclause (1) as if it were an application for the grant of a licence.